What makes a resilient watershed?

 LSWC's Watershed Resiliency Program

 The LSWC engages with local land owners to support the implementation of projects that conserve, protect or create riparian areas and wetlands.
 We provide support from early planning and budgeting to funding applications, providing resources and offering financial support.
 By utilizing the collective knowledge of our network of partners we want to ensure the success of projects in our watershed.

 Why Riparian Areas Matter

-Riparian areas are the lands adjacent to streams, rivers, lakes and wetlands, where the vegetation and soils are strongly influenced by the presence of water.
-Although they make up only a small fraction of the land, they are among the most productive and valuable of all landscape types and have been the focus of conflicts between resource users.
+Riparian areas are the lands adjacent to streams, rivers, lakes and wetlands, where vegetation and soils are influenced by the presence of water.
+Although they make up only a small fraction of the land, they are among the most productive and valuable of all landscape types and are often the focus of conflicts between resource users.

 Ecosystem or ecological services are the benefits derived from physical, chemical, and biological functions of healthy ecosystems.
 These services contribute in many ways to making life possible, that is why we value them!
 For example carbon capture, the process of removing and storing atmospheric carbon dioxide, is an important ecosystem service provided by healthy vegetation that ensures air quality.
 A healthy riparian buffer has the potential to sequester a large amount of carbon dioxide through photosynthesis.
 This is just one of the many ecosystem services that healthy riparian areas can provide.

 The Riparian Web Portal was designed to support Albertans build healthier riparian areas by providing:

 access to condition assessments